P

 These rules aren't optional.
 They're the non-negotiable foundation that separates professional traders from gamblers.
 Implement them, follow them without exception, and you'll give yourself the best possible chance at long-term trading success.

 Your trading strategy gets you profitable.
 Your money management keeps you there.
-Master both, and you have the complete package for a sustainable trading career.
+Master both, and you have the complete package for sustainable trading success.

 Share